 This same updated design enables another new feature: active noise cancelling.
 The Apple AirPods Pro can actively cancel noise, something we haven’t yet seen from previous Apple earbuds.
 This is a huge leap forward for Apple as it keeps listeners safe by protecting their hearing.
 How?
 Well, you’re less likely to increase the loudness of your music because the ANC technology is doing plenty of heavy lifting to hush your surroundings.
 When using non-noise cancelling earbuds you’re more inclined to drown out background noise by increasing music loudness.
 Exposing your ears to 85dB or louder for long periods of time puts you at risk for noise-induced hearing loss.

-Apple AirPods Pro vs AirPods: Which are better workout earbuds?
+Apple AirPods Pro vs AirPods: which are better workout earbuds?

 Related: Best true wireless workout earbuds

-Both earbuds feature onboard controls but operation is slightly different.
-The old AirPods use touch controls that require you to tap the outside of either housing, and the AirPods Pro feature an indentation on either stem.
+Both earbuds feature onboard controls but the operation is slightly different.
+The AirPods use touch controls that require you to tap the outside of either housing, and the AirPods Pro features an indentation on either stem.
 The latter uses force sensors to register short and long squeezes against the stem.
 No matter which AirPods you have, functionality can be customized by entering your iPhone’s Bluetooth settings and selecting the “i” icon next to the desired device.
 From there, follow the appropriate prompts to control what each tap or press commands.

 Both AirPods models support automatic ear detection whereby removing one automatically pauses playback; reinserting the AirPods resumes playback.
 This function isn’t supported by Android phones, however, and can be toggled off via an iOS device’s settings.